electron/electron/README.md

 ## Quick start & Electron Fiddle

 Use [`Electron Fiddle`](https://github.com/electron/fiddle)
-to build, run, and package small Electron experiments, see code examples for all of Electron's APIs, and to try out different versions of Electron.
+to build, run, and package small Electron experiments, to see code examples for all of Electron's APIs, and to try out different versions of Electron.
 It's specifically built to make the start of your journey with Electron a bit easier.